1. Escape the everyday

 Nothing recharges your batteries like unplugging completely.
 Put the screen down and go off grid in Cavan at Cabü by the Lakes in Killykeen Forest Park, where you can dial up the cosiness in a lake view cabin or woodland hideaway.
 Once you’re settled, hop on a bike or paddleboard and explore the 100 acre estate before ending the day with a soothing soak in a hot tub.

 Nestled in the Glen of Imaal, the Wicklow Escape is a self styled “mountain lodge for foodies.”
-During a three day retreat with a tasty twist you can ramble up the Wicklow Mountains, paddle the Slaney or chill in the gardens rooms.
-You’ll be wined and dined throughout using on site and neighbouring produce prepared by head chef Mark Ahessy, including Wagyu beef and Ballyhubbock halloumi.
+During a three day retreat with a tasty twist, ramble up the Wicklow Mountains, paddle the Slaney or chill in the gardens rooms.
+You’ll be wined and dined throughout using on-site and neighbouring produce prepared by head chef Mark Ahessy, including Wagyu beef and Ballyhubbock halloumi.

 2. Let your spirit soar

 They say the best things in life are free and that’s certainly the case if you’ve witnessed thousands of starlings engaged in an aerial ballet known as a murmuration.
 Early evening during colder months is the best time to see them stage a show at key viewpoints like Westmeath’s Lough Ennell or Lough Ree in Roscommon.

 Over in Dublin, pay a visit to the Brent geese at St Anne’s Park, Bull Island and Sandymount Strand.
 This protected species stops by every year in their thousands on the way to Iceland to dine out on Dublin’s grasslands.
 If you’re looking for a gander, these Canadian guests like to holiday in Ireland between October and April.